ociu/sphinx-traceability-extension/README.rst

 Matrix with attributes of documentation items
 =============================================

-A matrix lising the attributes of documentation items can be generated using:
+A matrix listing the attributes of documentation items can be generated using:

 .. code-block:: rest